GDevelopApp/GDevelop-documentation/docs/gdevelop5/extensions/marching-squares/details.md

 In the examples of the previous section, the scalar field was only used to build shapes from a contour line.
 When building a terrain, the field values represent the height, so all the field values are needed to give a graphical representation.

 The "disk" actions give very high values near the center.
 This doesn't allow a fine control over the terrain height.
 This is where the "hill" action comes in place.
 It allows to choose a height at a center.
 It could actually be used to draw shapes too but it needs more complicated computing than the "disk" actions.
-The following illustration shows one hill with a lower hight at the left and a higher one at the right.
+The following illustration shows one hill with a lower height at the left and a higher one at the right.

 ![](hillheight2-8.png)